-State Medicaid Policy does not allow the following family member/relatives to be paid for providing care or services to Medicaid recipients under any circumstances:
+State Medicaid policy does not allow the following family member/relatives to be paid for providing care or services to Medicaid beneficiaries under any circumstances:

-- 1. The spouse of a Medicaid recipient;

-- 2. A parent of a minor Medicaid recipient;

-- 3. A step parent of a Medicaid recipient;

-- 4. A foster parent of a "minor" Medicaid recipient, or

-- 5. Any other legally responsible guardian of a Medicaid recipient.
+- 1. The spouse of a Medicaid beneficiary; - 2.
+A parent of a minor Medicaid beneficiary; - 3.
+A step parent of a Medicaid beneficiary; - 4.
+A foster parent of a "minor" Medicaid beneficiary; or - 5.
+Any other legally responsible guardian of a Medicaid beneficiary.

-If a relative/family member is unsure about whether or not he/she is the legally responsible guardian of the Medicaid recipient, please consider and discuss with them the following indicators.
+If a relative/family member is unsure about whether or not he/she is the legally responsible guardian of the Medicaid beneficiary, please consider and discuss with him/her the following indicators.
 Please remember that you do not need to reach a decision on your own.
 If, after considering the indicators noted, there are questions regarding legal responsibility, please forward pertinent information and questions to DDSN Central Office Waiver Staff and a legal opinion will be sought.

-Is the person a minor (under age 18)?
+Is the Medicaid beneficiary a minor (under age 18)?

-If so, the minor must have a legally responsible guardian/be in someone's custody.
+A minor must have a legally responsible guardian/be in someone's custody.
 For most minors, the parents are the legal guardian.
 For parents not to be the legal guardian, some legal/court action has to have occurred.
 If no legal/court action has occurred, the parents are the legal guardians.